cauaauler/cobblemon-resourcepack/README.md

-there is a pokemon or something else that sometimes crash on jungle biomes, that happened only one time for me, idk what it could be some pokemon is crashing on the florest biome too
+there is a pokemon or something else that sometimes crash on jungle biomes, that happened only one time for me, idk what it could be some pokemon is crashing on the florest biome too, maybe some of the beach pokemon crash too, thats starting to look funny

 lines that arent added yet